SboneloMdluli/ivs-vit/README.md

 # Implied Volatility Diffusion

-`implied-volatility-diffusion` is a research codebase for building, validating, and modeling implied-volatility surfaces (IVS).
+`implied-volatility-diffusion` is a research codebase for building, validating, and modeling implied-volatility surfaces (IVS) primarily using diffusion models.

 ## Quick Start